AFLplusplus/AFLplusplus/README.md

 The fuzzer is thoroughly tested to deliver out-of-the-box performance far superior to blind fuzzing or coverage-only tools.

 ## 3) Instrumenting programs for use with AFL

+PLEASE NOTE: llvm_mode compilation with afl-clang-fast/afl-clang-fast++
+instead of afl-gcc/afl-g++ is much faster and has a few cool features.
+See llvm_mode/ - however few code does not compile with llvm.
+We support llvm versions 4.0 to 8.

 When source code is available, instrumentation can be injected by a companion tool that works as a drop-in replacement for gcc or clang in any standard build